web-eid/web-eid-spring-boot-example/README.md

 You can either setup a reverse HTTPS proxy during development or, alternatively, configure HTTPS support directly in the bundled web server.
 HTTPS configuration is described in more detail in section _[HTTPS support](#https-support)_ below.

-You can use, for example, [_ngrok_](https://ngrok.com/) to get a reverse HTTPS proxy.
+You can use, for example, [_ngrok_](https://ngrok.com/) or [_localtunnel_](https://theboroer.github.io/localtunnel-www/) to get a reverse HTTPS proxy.
 Download _ngrok_ and run it in a terminal window by providing the protocol and Spring Boot application port arguments as follows:

     ngrok http 8080